Intertwined charge, spin, and orbital degrees of freedom under electronic correlations in the one-dimensional Fe$^{3+}$

 Next, we also analyzed the charge fluctuations ($\delta{n_{\gamma}}=\frac{1}{L}\sum_{i}({\langle}n_{\gamma,i}^2\rangle-{\langle}n_{\gamma,i}{\rangle}^2$) for different orbitals, as displayed in Fig.~\ref{DMRG2}(b).
 In the small $U/W$ region ($\lesssim 0.6$), the charge fluctuations for all three orbitals are considerable, indicating strong quantum fluctuations along the chains, leading to a metallic state.
 The charge occupation of the $\gamma = 1$ orbital [see Fig.~\ref{DMRG2}(a)] rapidly reaches 1 with only a slight change ($\sim 2\%$) around $U/W = 0.2$, but has sizeable charge fluctuations in the small $U/W$ region.
 As $U/W$ increases to intermediate Hubbard coupling strengths, the charge fluctuations $\delta n_1$ rapidly reduce to nearly zero, resulting in localized orbital characteristics.
 For comparison, the other two orbitals ($\gamma = 0$ and $\gamma = 2$) still retain some sizeable charge fluctuations coexisting with some itinerant electron characteristics, leading to metallic orbital behavior.
 In this case, the system displays the OSMP in the intermediate $U/W$ regime ($\sim 0.6$ to $\sim 1.6$).

 At even larger $U/W$ ($\gtrsim 2.5$), the charge fluctuations of all the orbitals are reduced to nearly zero.
 Thus, the charge fluctuations are virtually fully suppressed by the electronic correlations.
 And this system displays insulating behavior in the strong electronic correlation region, as an AFM MI state with three half-filled orbitals ($\gamma = 0$, $\gamma = 1$, and $\gamma = 2$).
 As discussed in our previous study~\cite{zhang:prb21}, the AFM-OSMP to AFM-MI is likely a ``crossover'' rather than a sharp, well-defined phase transition.
-Although the lattice size effects would affect the specific boundary values of the transitions, the existence of the different regimes is clear, even if the boundaries are only crude estimations.

 Furthermore, the calculated averaged value of the spin-squared of different orbitals also supports the above described phase transitions, as shown in Fig.~\ref{DMRG2}(c).
 In the small $U/W$ region, all the spin squared $\langle{{S}}^2\rangle _1$ is saturated ($\sim 0.75$), while $\langle{{S}}^2\rangle _2$ are still not fully converged to $0.75$, indicating the presence of magnetic fluctuations.
 Continuing increasing $U/W$, eventually $\langle{{S}}^2\rangle$$_{\gamma}$ of all the orbitals saturates to $0.75$, leading to a total $\langle{{S}}^2\rangle$ reaching $3.75$ (three electrons in three orbitals), corresponding to the one-dimensional version of an AFM MI state.